gitkraken/gitlens-docs/gitlens/gitlens-subscriptions.md

 To purchase a subscription for the first time follow these steps:
 1. Visit [app.gitkraken.com](https://app.gitkraken.com/).
 2. Login with your [GitKraken account](/gitlens/gitlens-account/) or create an account.
-3. If there is an existing organization in the left panel to purchase on, select that and select “Subscription” (remember you need to have a [role](/gitlens/gitlens-organization/#roles) with permission to purchase).
+3. If there is an existing organization in the left panel to purchase on, select that and select "Purcahse License" (remember you need to have a [role](/gitlens/gitlens-organization/#roles) with permission to purchase).
 If no organizations are listed or you intend to purchase on another, select “Create organization.”
 4. Select the tier that is best for your organization (Pro, Teams, or Enterprise).
 There are links at the bottom of each while can further elaborate on the differences.
 5. You will then be taken to the billing form where you can select the quantity of licenses (one for each member of the organization that will be using the product).
 6. Fill out the rest of the form with all the relevant billing information and name your organization.